-Electromagnetic interference (EMI) (see the standard SEMI E33 for definition)12 causes variety of problems for semiconductor manufacturing, including, but not limited to, equipment lockup, and malfunction, sensor misreading, metrology errors and others.
+Electromagnetic interference (EMI) (see the standard SEMI E33 for definition) causes variety of problems for semiconductor manufacturing, including, but not limited to, equipment lockup, and malfunction, sensor misreading, metrology errors and others.
 The impacts described above are likely to become more pronounced, particularly for metrology equipment.
 Currently EMI is not well understood by PE users and thus it leads to misdiagnosis and misapplication of EMI mitigation/remedies.

-12 FACTORY INTEGRATION FOCUS AREAS
+FACTORY INTEGRATION FOCUS AREAS

-In addition to working on the five factory integration sub-sections and cross-ITWG challenges, the FI ITWG also evaluated key technology focus areas that impact the factory integration near-term and long-term needs and also cuts across all the FI thrusts in 2011.
-This section provides details on the four key focus areas of 1) Waste Reduction and Proactive Visualization, 2) 450 mm Transition Challenges, , 3) Energy Conservation and 4) Migration from Reactive to Predictive Operations.
+In addition to working on the five factory integration sub-sections and cross-ITWG challenges, the FI ITWG also evaluated key technology focus areas that impact the factory integration near-term and long-term needs and also cuts across all the FI thrusts in 2009.
+This section provides details on the three key focus areas of 1) Waste Reduction and Proactive Visualization, 2) NGF and 450 mm Transition Challenges, and, 3) Energy Conservation.